qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - does easilydo email support mac and sync to mac of
 - any plans of having a mac app
 - are there any plans for a mac app
-- when will there be edison for mac this app is tbsp
+- when will there be edison for mac
 - does edison mail have an app for the mac or mac book i use it on my iphone and love it just got a new mac but do not see it in the app store
 - when will i have access to the mac app
 - do you have a mac app